cabal-club/cable/handshake.md

 The purpose of the Cable Handshake is three-fold:

-1. In order to both ensure hosts' implementation versions are compatible.
+1. To ensure both hosts' implementation versions are compatible.
 2. For each host to prove to the other that they know the secret *cabal key*.
 2. To establish an encrypted channel between the two hosts, allowing Cable Wire Protocol messages to flow.